bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 Matthew

 Just to clarify, SwiftData is not intended to run outside of the SwiftUI Observation.
-I’m kind-of thinking View Models are obviously not needed.
+I’m kind of thinking View Models are obviously not needed.
 Which makes sense since “struct-view” is refreshed and reloaded on change.

 -----
 @Simon
  asked:
-Hi, we have multiple apps that have severel 100k of database entries.
+Hi, we have multiple apps that have several 100k of database entries.
 Our first tests, with your WWDC23 demo project, show that writing as well as reading takes very long, at least some 6-7 seconds and consumes lots of memory on an iPhone 11 Pro (our reference device).
-Is this the performance we hav…
+Is this the performance we have to expect from SwiftData?
+Can we improve this to come at least under 1 second?
-See more
 :eyes:
 2